open-afc-project/openafc/README.md

 When submitting a pull request, please use the following template to submit the change description, risks and validations done after making the changes
 (not a book, but an info required to understand the change/scenario/risks/test coverage)

-- Issue Description: Issue # (from [Step 1](#step-1-file-an-issue)).
+- JIRA-ID number (from [Step 1](#step-1-file-an-issue)).
 A brief description of issue(s) being fixed and likelihood/frequency/severity of the issue, or description of new feature if it is a new feature.
 - Reproduction procedure: Details of how the issue could be reproduced / procedure to reproduce the issue.
 Description of Change:  A detailed description of what the change is and assumptions / decisions made
 - Risks: Low, Medium or High and reasoning for the same.